Breed-specific legislation: Studies

-In a 2014 literature review, the American Veterinary Medical Association stated that "controlled studies have not identified this breed group as disproportionately dangerous", and that "it has not been demonstrated that introducing a breed-specific ban will reduce the rate or severity of bite injuries occurring in the community".
+In a 2012 literature review, the American Veterinary Medical Association (AVMA) reported while some large breeds appear often in bite reports, certain breeds - notably large hounds and retrievers such as Labrador Retrievers and Golden Retrievers - are under-represented in bite statistics relative to their population size.
+The AVMA review emphasized that identifying the breed involved in a bite incident is often unreliable.
+It noted that visual breed identification can be inaccurate and that witnesses may be predisposed to assume that a dog involved in a severe attack is a pit bull-type dog.
+The term “pit bull” itself encompasses a range of pedigree breeds, mixed breeds, and informal classifications, further complicating breed-based comparisons.
+It further stated that if breed-focused prevention strategies were considered, a cluster of large breeds - including German Shepherds and shepherd crosses - would be implicated, with variation by geographic location.

 In 2012, the American Bar Association passed a resolution urging the repeal of breed-specific legislation, stating that it is "ineffective at improving public safety".
-In 2013, researchers in Canada found no difference in incidence of dog bites between municipalities with breed-specific legislation and those without it, and in 2008, the Dutch government repealed a 15 year ban on pit bulls, concluding the law was ineffective.
+In 2008, the Dutch government repealed a 15 year ban on pit bulls, concluding the law was ineffective.

-A 2017 study examining dog-bite characteristics in Ireland has suggested that targeting specific dog breeds can have significant negative outcomes.
+A 2017 survey in Ireland collected 140 responses from people who had experienced dog bites by large dogs.
 The study found that no significant difference existed between legislated and non-legislated dog breeds for the type of bite inflicted, and the medical treatment needed after the bite.
 The authors found that non-legislated dog breeds were less likely to be reported to the authorities both before and after the bite compared to legislated dog breeds.
-The publication suggests there is no scientifically valid basis for breed-specific legislation, and suggests significant negative consequences may result from its introduction.
+The authors argue that breed specific legislation may distort perception of harm, and suggest both owners and dogs targeted by the legislation may experience harmful treatment by the public.